lukeed/tsm/docs/configuration.md

   target: 'es2020',
   jsxFactory: 'preact.h',
   jsxFragment: 'preact.Fragment',
-  banner: 'import * as preact from "preact";'
+  banner: 'import * as preact from "preact";',
 }

 // When *only* need to define a loader